kartikmadhira1/paperSummaries/README.md

 ## Tracking and Sensor Fusion

 1. Multiple Object Tracking Performance Metrics and Evaluation in a Smart Room Environment - [Summary](https://github.com/kartikmadhira1/paperSummaries/blob/master/PaperSummaries/mota.md) | [Paper](https://cvhci.anthropomatik.kit.edu/~stiefel/papers/ECCV2006WorkshopCameraReady.pdf)

+##High Notes questions:

+1. Why are pointers needed, in fact what do they bring in more than normal variables created by allocation memory stably by compiler on the stack.